cbdm/LOCoCAT/README.md

 4. suppress
 5. flooding

-(2) has all the anomalous data from Car-Hacking, and each attack is labeled:
+(2) has all the anomalous data from Car-Hacking, and each attack is labeled with type and block number:

 1. DoS
 2. fuzzy
 3. gear
 4. rpm

-(3) has all the anomalous data from Survival-IDS, and each attack is labeled:
+(3) has all the anomalous data from Survival-IDS, and each attack is labeled with type and block number:

 1. flooding
 2. fuzzy
 3. malfunction

-(4) has (a subset of) the anomalous data from can-ml, and each attack is labeled:
+(4) has (a subset of) the anomalous data from can-ml, and each attack is labeled with type and block number:

 1. DoS
 2. fuzzing